 - Was made or backed by the government or a nonprofit entity or

 - Meets the IRS’s definition of a qualified education loan.

-With that understanding,1 let’s examine the Tuition Answer Loan through the lens of Section 523(a)(8).
+With that understanding,[footnote]Admittedly, this is an oversimplification of what debts Section 523(a)(8) covers.[/footnote] let’s examine the Tuition Answer Loan through the lens of Section 523(a)(8).

 Sallie Mae began originating the Tuition Answer Loan in the early 2000’s.
-At that time, Sallie Mae was, and still is, a nongovernment, for-profit entity.2 Because of that, the Tuition Answer Loan isn’t covered by the first provision listed.
+At that time, Sallie Mae was, and still is, a nongovernment, for-profit entity.[footnote]Congress originally created Sallie Mae (The Student Loan Marketing Association) in 1972.
+In 1994, Sallie Mae privatized.
+It did so for many reasons.
+You can read about those reasons in this March 2006 report from the US Department of Treasury, Lessons Learned from the Privatization of Sallie Mae.[/footnote] Because of that, the Tuition Answer Loan isn’t covered by the first provision listed.

 But is the Tuition Answer Loan a qualified education loan?

 Answering that question requires following a lengthy statutory trail covering an array of definitions.